 Ivanka is ushering in a change in mentality for the private sector to think about retraining their workforce that would otherwise be laid off.

 The workers are already there!
 She says they have over four-hundred companies committed to more than 14mm re-training and re-skilling opportunities for their current workforce.
 That’s huge, and that’s real “fundamental transformation” (the good kind).

 What does work is when the private sector teams with a community college, a technical school, a university, a high school, and develops a curriculum that is taught to students, and then ultimately they hire those students that are coming out.

 This is what real education is all about.

 She highlights the value of apprenticeships, and how many industries don’t embrace that concept like some do, like construction, and her endeavors developing that practice.
 She highlights how non-traditional education paths are a fit for the majority of Americans instead of traditional four-year college degrees, or how she BRILLIANTLY puts it:

 Work based on skills, rather than credentials.

-I highlighted some major points I think are most important, but her talk is dense with information and I can't recommend her talk enough and I think the initiatives she's working on will blow you away.
-It's apparent to me now, more than ever after watching this video, that her and her father are a two-headed monster attacking the problems of our economy.
+I highlighted some major points I think are most important, but her talk is dense with information and I highly recommend it.
+I think the initiatives she's working on will blow you away, and it's apparent to me now, more than ever after watching this video, that she and her father are a two-headed monster attacking the problems of our economy.

 Hey libs who want to break the glass ceiling, gaze into your future: